- This event has passed.

 - Designers are developing modular construction techniques that make it possible to build massive sections of buildings in a factory and then transport them to be assembled on site

-For an industry that has adopted technology at a snail’s pace. these are significant changes and it’s clear there’s opportunity to capitalize on.
+For an industry that has adopted technology at a snail’s pace, these are significant changes and it’s clear there’s an opportunity to capitalize on.